 FAHSS Research and Interdisciplinary Initiatives Fund

 The Dean of the College of Arts and Sciences and the Provost are pleased to invite applications for grants to fund research and other academic endeavors for College of Arts and Sciences faculty in the Fine Arts, Humanities, and (lettered) Social Sciences (FAHSS).
-These grants are funded by the Provost’s Office and the CAS Dean’s Office.
+These grants are funded by the Offices of the Provost, Vice President for Research (OVPR), and the Dean of the College of Arts and Sciences (CAS).

 Research Initiative Grants for Faculty in the Fine Arts, Humanities, and Lettered Social Sciences (FAHSS)